19 Things Firefighters Wish You Knew

 …and carbon monoxide detectors too

 Just as important as smoke detectors are carbon monoxide detectors (one on each level), Murray tells us.
 They can save you in the event of a gas leak or a poorly vented fireplace, stove, or heating unit.
 Carbon monoxide can kill quickly and without any detectable odor.
 Such deaths are so easily prevented by CO detectors, some states require every home to have one.
+Find out how to keep your home and family safe from carbon monoxide poisoning.

 Every second counts

 Of course, smoke and CO detectors are only your first line of defense; if you don’t know what to do if they sound, you’re in danger, points out Tarsila Wey, who works for fire safety product manufacturer, First Alert.
 What you must do is get yourself, and everyone in the house, out of the house immediately.
 Every second counts, Richard Stack, captain of the North Attleborough Fire Department in Massachusetts, tells Reader’s Digest.
 “House fires can double in size every minute that goes by.”
 A carbon monoxide leak can kill within 20 minutes, although it can render people unconscious and incapacitated before that.
+Never underestimate the bravery of firefighters–this is what it feels like to be caught in a wildfire.

 Leave your possessions behind

 “Life and safety is our first priority,” Captain Stack tells us, and it should be yours as well.
 While your material possessions are important to you, nothing is as important as escaping to safety as quickly as possible.
+This is one firefighter’s account of what it’s like to let a wildfire burn over you.

 Smoke is more deadly than fire

 While a fire is what seems the most terrifying, it’s smoke that is most deadly.
 “A single breath of toxic super-heated smoke could definitely cost you your life,” Captain Stack tells us.
 “Most victims of structural fires die from asphyxiation rather than coming into contact with flames.”
+The heroic story of this off-duty firefighter will inspire you.

 Never enter or go back into a fire

 Going back into a burning building gets people killed, Captain Stack says, no bones about it.
 Once you’re out, stay out, and let the fire department do its job.
 If someone (or a pet) is trapped, please know that firefighters are trained in escape and lifesaving measures.
 And their aim is to arrive within three to five minutes of receiving your call.
 Fire stations are located where they are for precisely that purpose, Captain Stack explains, so please trust that help will be there soon.
+Read this firefighter’s terrifying account of what it’s like to be caught in a California wildfire.

 You only have one to two minutes to escape